 Select 24 months (the longest expiry date):

-Value of the secret key must be stored as it cannot be retrieved later.
+Click on the icon beside the key immediately to copy the value of the secret key to the clipboard as it cannot be retrieved later.

 Press [Add a scope], and accept the suggested App ID URI.